Brightwell-cum-Sotwell: Prehistory

 For thousands of years hunter-gatherers of the Thames Valley would have passed this way, stalking wild animals and gathering from the trees that grew on the greens and in this area.
 This good soil and the abundant water supply may have encouraged Iron Age farmers (1500 BC - AD 50) to settle in this area.
 The ramparts on Wittenham Clumps provide enduring evidence of Iron Age settlement in the area.

-Then came the Romans, and there seems little doubt that the road from Dorchester to Silchester passed along what is now the Mere and Mackney Lane.
+Roman

+Evidence of a Roman road dating from about 43 CE, has been uncovered under the playing fields of the local primary school.
+Other finds include Roman coins and pottery.

 Medieval times

 The first written evidence of a village here comes from the various Saxon charters describing ownership of land in Beorhtanville, Suttanwille and Maccanie.
 In a charter of 854 Æthelwulf, King of Wessex granted Swithun, Bishop of Winchester, an estate of 30 hides at Brihtanwylle to help the bishop pay the expenses of entertaining distinguished foreign guests.
-Subsequently, William the Conqueror's agents recorded in the Domesday Book 70 families and two mills in Brightwell and Sotwell, but where these stood and how they were powered is unknown.
+Subsequently, William the Conqueror's agents recorded in the Domesday Book in 1086 70 families and two mills in Brightwell and Sotwell, but where the mills stood and how they were powered is unknown.
 Within 50 years of Domesday, Brightwell Castle was involved in the civil war between King Stephen and his cousin Matilda.
 The exact site of this castle is unknown, but it probably lay within the moated areas of what later contained St Agatha's/Brightwell manor house in Brightwell or Stonor Hayes manor house in Sotwell.